215 N. Jefferson Davis Pkwy

 New Orleans, Louisiana 70119

-Directions To Agency: The LFCL is situated between Canal Ave. and Tulane Ave. on the downtown side of Jeff Davis Pkwy.
+Directions To Agency: The LFCL is situated between Canal Ave. and the bayou on Jeff Davis Pkwy.

 Agency type: Non Profit